MalarvizhiK/messages-rabbitmq/README.md

 ![New User](images/New_User.png)

 Click Launch button in the Connections - HTTPS screen.
-In the Admin Console Launch screen, login with username/password as admin/<new password set above>.
+In the Admin Console Launch screen, login with username/password as admin/new_password_set_above.

 ![Admin Console](images/Admin_Console.png)